-Based on a successful workshop on explainable AI during the Cross Domain for Machine Learning and Knowledge Extraction (CD-MAKE) 2018 conference, we launch this call for a special issue at BMC Medical Informatics and Decision Making, with the possibility to present the papers at the next session on explainable AI during the CD-MAKE 2019 conference in Kent (Canterbury, UK) at the end of August 2019.
+Based on a successful workshop on explainable AI during the Cross Domain for Machine Learning and Knowledge Extraction (CD-MAKE) 2018 conference, we launch this call for a special issue at BMC Medical Informatics and Decision Making, with the possibility to present the papers at the next session on explainable AI during the CD-MAKE 2020 conference in Dublin (Ireland) at the end of August 2020.

 We want to inspire cross-domain experts interested in artificial intelligence/machine learning to stimulate research, engineering and evaluation in, around and for explainable AI - towards making machine decisions transparent, re-enactive, comprehensible, interpretable, thus explainable, re-traceable and reproducible; the latter is the cornerstone of scientific research per se!